trustwallet/developer/trust-sdk/trust-sdk-ios.md

 ## Getting Started

 The TrustSDK lets you sign Ethereum transactions and messages so that you can bulid a native DApp without having to worry about keys or wallets.
-Follw these instructions to integrate TrustSDK in your native DApp.
+Follow these instructions to integrate TrustSDK in your native DApp.

 ## Demo